 Properties located outside of a HUD or State-identified MID area must demonstrate that the property was storm damaged.
 Outside of the MID areas, the property must have sustained damage because of the October 8, 2016 (Matthew) and/or September 14, 2018 (Florence) disaster.
-Records or documentation to demonstrate damages include:
+Records or documentation to demonstrate damages include, but are not limited to:

-- National Damage Insurance Program, NFIP report or documentation; - Insurance adjuster estimate or insurance claim inspector report and/or letter of denial; - Impacted unit of local government inspector's report; - FEMA letter indicating structural repair assistance was approved; - SBA letter or inspection report describing damage; - Demolition permit;

-- Photographs that physically demonstrate and describe/show the damage to the home with a date stamp or verified date after the qualifying disaster; - Inspection or engineer's report at the time of the disaster from a licensed contractor; or - Other acceptable sources that can provide reports or evidence of damage, such as local/state governments, private non-profit relief assistance, homeowners associations and program damage assessments.
+- National Flood Insurance Program report or similar documentation; - Insurance adjuster's estimate or insurance claim inspector report and/or letter of denial based on uncovered loss; - Impacted unit of local government inspector's report; - FEMA letter indicating assistance was approved or otherwise corroborates storm impact; - SBA letter or inspection report describing damage; - Demolition or other recovery work permit; - Photographs that physically demonstrate and describe/show the damage to the home with a date stamp or verified date after the qualifying disaster; - Inspection or engineer's report at the time of the disaster from a licensed contractor; or - Other acceptable sources that can provide reports or evidence of damage, such as local/state governments, private non-profit relief assistance, homeowners associations and program damage assessments.